phiryll/phiryll.github.io/docs/rules-of-thumb.md

 * Favor composition over inheritance.
 * Favor immutability.
 * Check-then-act cannot be made thread-safe without synchronization.
-* Simple is usually better than complex but slightly faster.
-* "Premature optimization is the root of all evil." - Sir Tony Hoare
+* Simple is usually better than complex but slightly faster, or "Premature optimization is the root of all evil." - Sir Tony Hoare

 ## Code Clearly